-Recent regulatory moves globally include the Securities and Exchange Commission in the United States setting up a Climate and ESG Task Force Enforcement Division, and the Australian Securities and Investments Commission issuing numerous fines for companies' greenwashing - it most recently stated that it would "up the ante" in 2023 and move from fines to court litigation, including in relation to superannuation funds and retail investment funds.
+Recent regulatory moves globally include the US Securities and Exchange Commission setting up a Climate and ESG Task Force Enforcement Division and the Commodity Futures Trading Commission's (CFTC's) establishment of an Environmental Fraud Task Force, to combat fraud and misconduct in derivatives and relevant spot markets, including the carbon markets.
+In Australia, the Australian Securities and Investments Commission has been issuing numerous fines for companies' greenwashing - it most recently stated that it would "up the ante" in 2023 and move from fines to court litigation, including in relation to superannuation funds and retail investment funds.
 Notably, regulators are now regularly cooperating across jurisdictions on enforcement actions against global entities.

 Regulators in Asia are at a more nascent phase in enforcement action against greenwashing.
 To date, there have been no reported fines by regulators in the region.
 Yet, there are signs that regulators across Asia may soon ramp up their activities.
-The South Korean Ministry of Environment has reportedly launched a greenwashing investigation into domestic oil and steel companies SK Energy, SK Lubricants and POSCO, following claims of greenwashing by a civil society organisation.
+The South Korean Ministry of Environment has reportedly launched a greenwashing investigation into domestic oil and steel companies SK Energy, SK Lubricants and POSCO, 95 following claims of greenwashing by a civil society organisation.
 It has additionally issued a draft law introducing fines for companies that mislead the public about their environmental impact.
-Hong Kong's Securities and Futures Commission issued its Agenda for Green and Sustainable Finance, announcing that "there is a clear consensus that regulators should ensure green finance initiatives are properly regulated and market integrity and investor protection are maintained."
+96 Hong Kong's Securities and Futures Commission issued its Agenda for Green and Sustainable Finance, announcing that "there is a clear consensus that regulators should ensure green finance initiatives are properly regulated and market integrity and investor protection are maintained."97